 To calculate the rates per 100,000 people, we use figures from the Institut de la statistique du Québec for the regions of Quebec, those from Statistics Canada for the provinces, and projections from the United Nations and the World Bank for the others countries.

 We make all of the data we compile on COVID-19 public in CSV files.
 Click on the links to download regional data for Quebec [CSV - ~ 1 Mo], Canadian provincial data [CSV ~ 1 Mo], American states data [CSV - ~ 1 Mo] and data for countries around the world [CSV - ~ 4 Mo].
-Unless there is a problem, these files are updated hourly.
+These files were updated for the last time on April 8th, 2022.